Use PRIMO to search for books, journals, articles, streaming videos, etc.

 Ideas for how to write a literature paper:

-1. Thematic analysis: how the same idea or message recurs throughout a piece of literature & is emphasized by the author
+1. Thematic analysis: close reading of how the same idea or message recurs throughout a piece of literature

 2. Literary device analysis: how a certain element, such as metaphor or symbolism, is used to get across a theme